sleddog/methods-spring-2022/fizzbuzz/python/sierra/README.md

 - Make sure you have python installed on your machine
 - Run the command `./runner.sh INT`
--- Replace INT with your positive integer less than 100
+-- Replace INT with your positive integer